LukasWystemp/CNN_LArIAT/README.md

-# CNN_LArIAT
+Feasability of CNNs for particle identification at LArIAT

-CNN for LArIAT particle identification
+This was a summer project by Lukas Wystemp at the University of Manchester in collaboration with the Fermilab Liquid argon in a testbeam (LArIAT) detector.

-work in progress, ignore for now
+$x^y$